 - Distribute around 2000 radios to the affected communities around Palu.

 - Stay on-air broadcasting critical information to the surrounding community.

-What are we broadcasting?
+What did we broadcasting?

 - where to find food & water.
 Supply and sanitation information;